General questions

 How long will the devices be there?

 The devices on your property will be there for as long as we are actively working in your phase.
-On Miramar, this has been since June 2019.
-For following phases it will likely be between 12 and 18 months as we refine our processes.
+On Miramar, this was between 2019 and 2023.
+For Phase 2 it will likely be between 12 and 18 months as we refine our processes.
 Some devices need to remain in place longer as part of our biosecurity network which prevents incursions into a predator free area in the future.

 We already have a trap, why do we need a bait station or trap from Predator Free Wellington?